AMR-KELEG/AMR-KELEG.github.io/_posts/2020-9-18-useful-linux-commands.md

 layout: post
 title: List of tips and tricks for using linux commands
 date: 2020-09-18
-description: A set of linux commands that I find useful
+description: A set of linux commands that I find useful (Last updated Dec 2023!)
 ---

 ### `cut`